ENCCS/gromacs-gpu-performance/content/using-pme.rst

       it on the GPU.
 If the CPU is powerful enough to finish all its work before the GPU finishes the short-ranged work, then leaving the PME work on the CPU is best.

+The PME task can be moved to the same GPU as the short-ranged task.
+This comes with the same kinds of challenges as moving the bonded task to the GPU.

 .. figure:: img/molecular-dynamics-workflow-short-range-gpu-pme-gpu-bonded-cpu.svg
    :align: center